efogtech/endgame-trackball/ASSEMBLY.md

 Now, you need to make a 10-15 minutes pause before continuing, to allow the glue to harden a little.

 ### Cables
-Let's move forward — take the flat printed cables and scissors.
+Let's move on — take the flat printed cables and scissors.
-You want to cut the contact area to leave ~2 mm — and if you're worried, try to install a cable into either of connectors.
+You want to cut the contact area to leave ~2 mm — and if you're worried, try to install a cable into one of the connectors.
 You will see that the actual useful area is very small.
-Do that with all the cables, and install them into the daughter boards, **with the contact side "looking" at you**.
+Do that with all the cables, and install them into the daughter boards, **with the contact side facing you**.

 ![cable](./images/assembly/cable.jpg)

 The short FPC goes into one of the sensors — it will go to the right side.
-Also, take your marker and mark the other side of the sensor cables.
+Also, take your marker and mark the other ends of the sensor cables.
 Don't skip this step as future you may regret such a decision.

 ### Installing sensors